simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Example: POST `https://example.com/connection/aZ9f/messages`

-To retrieve messages from the connection, edge-messaging client MUST send POST request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages` (it MUST NOT be changed by any implementation or deployment), signed with the key `RK`.
+To retrieve messages from the connection, simplex messaging client MUST send POST request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages` (it MUST NOT be changed by any implementation or deployment), signed with the key `RK`.

 Request body should be sent as JSON object with the following properties:
 - `connectionID` (string): existing connection ID (see [Connection ID](#connection-id)).